María Isabel Chorobik de Mariani: Biography

 In 1951 de Mariani married bandmaster and violinist Enrique José Mariani (1921-2003), until his death.

-During the military dictatorship (1976-1983), on November 24, 1976, the security forces attacked de Marian's house and her son Daniel Mariani and her daughter-in-law Diana Teruggi, in La Plata.
-As a result of militia forces of Montoneros attack, her daughter-in-law died, and the militants kidnapped a three months baby, Clara Anahí,and in the following year Maria's son was also murdered by the Montoneros.
+During the military dictatorship (1976-1983), on November 24, 1976, the security forces attacked de Mariani's house and her son Daniel Mariani and her daughter-in-law Diana Teruggi, in La Plata.
+As a result of militia forces of Montoneros attack, her daughter-in-law died, and the militants kidnapped a three months baby, Clara Anahí, and in the following year Maria's son was also murdered by the Montoneros.

-Right after de Marian was informed that her granddaughter survived the attack, Maria Isabel began searching to find her granddaughter herself.
-She searched all the barracks, police stations, courts, without achieving any results, and in many cases she was being mistreated or was threatened to be mistreated.
-Monsignor Emilio Graselli, from the Catholic Church, confirmed that her granddaughter was alive,but at the same time she was informed that the Church was not willing to intervene in the release of her granddaughter.
+Right after de Mariani was informed that her granddaughter survived the attack, Maria Isabel began searching to find her granddaughter herself.
+She searched all the barracks, police stations, courts, without achieving any results, and in many cases she was mistreated or was threatened to be mistreated.
+Monsignor Emilio Graselli, from the Catholic Church, confirmed that her granddaughter was alive, but at the same time she was informed that the Church was not willing to intervene in the release of her granddaughter.